sarahfwood/GA-Project3-The-Vault/README.md

 * **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut
 * **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers. **ALLOW** time for this.
 * **Be deployed online** so it's publicly accessible.
 * **Have automated tests** for _at least_ one RESTful resource on the back-end.
-Improve your employability by demonstrating a good understanding of testing principals.
+Improve your semployability by demonstrating a good understanding of testing principals.
 ​
 ## Necessary Deliverables